VermeilChan/AspectoftheVoid/README.md

 ### In-Game
 1. **Obtaining the Aspect of the Void:**
-   - Admins or OP players can give themselves the Aspect of the Void by using the command `/giveaspectofthevoid`.
+   - Anyone can give themselves the Aspect of the Void by using the command `/giveaspectofthevoid`.
 2. **Using the Aspect of the Void:**
    - **Instant Transmission:** Right-click to teleport 12 blocks ahead.
 You will gain a speed boost for 3 seconds.
    - **Ether Transmission:** Crouch and right-click to teleport to the targeted block within 61 blocks.

 ## Permissions
-- Only OP players or admins can use the `/giveaspectofthevoid` command to obtain the Aspect of the Void.
+- There are no permissions.
+All players can get and use the Aspect of the Void.
-- Once given, all players can use the Aspect of the Void's abilities without any additional permissions.

 ## License
 - This plugin is licensed under the [GNU General Public License v3.0](LICENSE).